The Federal Agricultural Mortgage Corporation

 Dr. David Kohl, professor emeritus at Virginia Tech, is a well known and respected leader in the world of agricultural finance.
 As a contributor to the “Farmer Mac Almanac,” Dr. Kohl provides his insight and outlook through his regular column, “Dave’s GPS,” and his “Dashboard” of economic indicators.

-Welcome to his current bi-monthly edition where Dr. Kohl offers advice for new ag lenders on how to address the challenges of the profession.
+Welcome to his current bi-monthly edition where Dr. Kohl identifies five important credit risks ag lenders need to address as they embark on loan renewal season.

 Benefits for lenders include the ability to:

 - Retain and build customer relationships through competitive loan products, including long-term fixed rate products

 - Maintain market presence through an expanded array of loan products

 - Enhance returns through fee income

 - Reduce or eliminate credit risk and interest rate risk from lending activity